 They learn to recognize ranks and the proper way to address them.

-They always RSVP when asked and write thank you notes.
+They RSVP to formal invites and write thank you notes.

 This is just common sense.
 Hopefully.